yukikurage/jelly-docs/docs/v0.9/en/core-concepts/component.md

 # Component

 `Component` represents a piece of HTML.

-By creating a `Component` for each part of the application, you can reuse it and avoid definition bloat.
+---

 ## Element Component